How much is the U.S. Funeral Industry worth?

 Funeral Prices: Why do they vary so much?

-I am often asked by families why funeral prices can vary so much and why funeral directors are sometimes unwilling to disclose full pricing.
-The answer is that the funeral industry has existed for decades as a business where families did not ask about the cost upfront but accepted the cost of a final funeral bill, sometimes without question.
-Today that has all changed as families are demanding simpler funeral services at less cost and with clear disclosure of what they are paying for.
+Families often ask me why funeral prices vary so much and why funeral directors are sometimes unwilling to disclose full pricing.
+The answer is that the funeral industry has existed for decades as a business where families did not ask about the cost upfront but accepted the price of a final funeral bill, sometimes without question.

 Family-owned vs. Corporate Funeral Companies

-Funeral director businesses range from part-time, sideline ventures to family-run enterprises, from small to medium groups through to international corporations.
+Funeral director businesses range from part-time, sideline ventures to family-run enterprises, from small to medium groups to international corporations.

 Licensing and Trade Associations in the Funeral Market